Presented by the

 receive approval by the Equine Art Committee prior to entry.

-- All entries will be examined upon arrival.
+- All entries will be examined for compliance upon arrival.

 ELIGIBILITY AND FEES